 2. Highly dependent on subjective performance evaluation

-Some organizations evaluate their employees negatively based on the subjective evaluation, even though the result of their objective evaluation is good or even exceeds the expectation.
+Some organizations evaluate their employees negatively based on subjective evaluation, even though the result of their objective evaluation is good or even exceeds the expectation.
 But in most cases, the supervisors are unable to provide better informational feedback about all of their subordinates.
 Because in this case, the supervisor can be biased.
-Thus, subjective performance evaluation can negatively affect relations between supervisors and subordinates and reduce subordinate’s trust in their supervisor.
+Thus, subjective performance evaluation can negatively affect relations between supervisors and subordinates and reduce subordinates’ trust in their supervisors.

 3. Unequal Treatment

-If the employees feel that they are treated unequally their trust can fall.
+If the employees feel that they are treated unequally, their trust can fall.
 They can be upset, disloyal, and even scared due to this practice.
-If the organization treats its employees unequally their morale and productivity level go down.
-The employees can be treated unfairly based on their age, race, marriage and civil partnership, religion or belief, and sexual orientation.
-Also, if the employees are stuck in their same position years after years and do not get opportunities to improve their position they start doubting their company.
+If the organization treats its employees unequally, their morale and productivity level goes down.
+The employees can be mistreated based on their age, race, marriage and civil partnership, religion or belief, and sexual orientation.
+Also, if the employees are stuck in their same position years after years and do not get opportunities to improve their position, they start doubting their company.
 In the long run, this unfair treatment increases employee dissatisfaction, and they stop believing their employers.

 4. Passive-Aggressive practices

 When the employers practice the strategy of “management by fear”, they fail to create trust in their employees.
 Self-motivated employees want to work in an environment where they can feel that they are independent.
 Close monitoring and fear of punishment can lower their trust in the team.
 There are many.